ck090/FaceRecognition-DNN/README.md

 Use pip or easy_install to install any missing dependencies.

 # Usage
-There are many `.py` files in this repo, and they are used for differnt purposes.
+There are many `.py` files in this repo, and they are used for different purposes.

 The main file is `dlibopen.py` which is the face recognition software.
 There is a folder linked with this python file and i.e [images](/images) folder.
 The faces which needs to be recognized goes in this folder.